scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 is more than before, and that combining that with increased exercise has been a big help to me.
 So that's good.

+### Day 101

+All day of soylent, though I did have some Cheez-its.
+Going to do some fun trivia tomorrow, so I don't think I'll be having Soylent for dinner.

+### Day 102

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/